 Enjoy stunning video with the integration of hardware acceleration technologies in DivX® Software.
 DivX Accelerated offloads the heavy lifting of playing or converting video from the software to the CPU so that you may enjoy an improved video experience and your computer can be used for other tasks.

 When DivX Accelerated is enabled in DivX Player, you may see the CPU usage drop as the video decoding is being offloaded to your computer’s media hardware.
-With a lower CPU usage, you could more easily watch high-definition videos in DivX Player while multi-tasking in other programs or going online.
-When DivX Accelerated is enabled in DivX Converter, your video encode times could be up to 25-50% faster on average compared to using software to do the encoding.*
+With lower CPU usage, you could more easily watch HD or 4K videos in DivX Player while multitasking.
+When DivX Accelerated is enabled in DivX Converter, your video encode times could be up to 25-50% faster on average compared to just using software to do the encoding.*

 *Individual results may vary.

 DivX validates that video playback quality meets our high standards on the chipsets and graphics we test.
 DivX Software makes it easy to benefit from hardware acceleration on your system by automatically detecting if your system is able to use the media hardware for encoding or decoding.
 If so, the system will default to using it (unless you choose otherwise).
 DivX Software incorporates DirectX Video Acceleration (DXVA) and Intel® Quick Sync Video to use the media hardware for encoding and decoding video.
 DXVA is used for playback of MPEG-4/ASP (most standard definition video) and H.264/AVC (high definition video) content.
 Intel® Quick Sync Video, the dedicated media processing capabilities of Intel Graphics Technology, is used for conversion of H.264/AVC video and playback of H.265/HEVC video.